 Please, please, please make your reservations early.
 The Stagecoach Inn may already be booked solid (it is Aug.
 30, 2014 today).
 I made my reservations when I checked out after the last meet, as many people do.
 The Inn is not fancy, but it is so convenient!
 There are a few other places to stay in Salado and they fill up quickly as well.
 I just did a search and found only The Best Western Plus Salado Inn showing availability for the meet's dates.
 It is a new and decent motel and has a free breakfast as a plus.
 Belton and Temple have plenty of motels, but they are from 9 to 15 miles from Salado.

-The host motel does not provide us with prices for meals, etc. until January.
-Therefore we cannot provide registration materials until then.
 Don't wait on making motel reservations as the Stagecoach Inn fills up quickly, then the few surrounding motels get full.
 If you wait, you may have to commute from Belton.

 (Courtesy of Bob Supina.
 Photo taken by Gail Supina.)